sealvault/sealvault/website/src/blog/posts/2023/04/token-transfer-tla.md

 underestimated the complexity of the problem.
-There are 2 ways the owner can transfer the tokens, there are 4 ways a spender can be approved and there are 10 ways spenders can transfer tokens, so that means there are $2 + 4 * 10 = 42$ ways an ERC-20 token can be transferred from an EOA.
+There are 2 ways the owner can transfer the tokens, there are 4 ways a spender can be approved and there are 10 ways spenders can transfer tokens, so that means there are $2 + 4 * 10 = 42$ ways a custom token can be transferred from an EOA.

 The entire specification with invariants and temporal properties that codify our assumptions is available on [GitHub.](https://github.com/sealvault/sealvault/blob/main/tools/tla/TokenTransfer.tla)